 Accessory structures, such as pool-houses, clubhouses and the like shall be required to comply with the architectural standards noted above, and shall have a similar design, theme, materials, and compatible architecture as the multi-family structures.

 Mailboxes shall be grouped together in the form of kiosks.
 Each kiosk shall be of uniform design and shall include masonry base matching that of the primary structures.

+All ground floor entries shall include weather protection in the form of an awning, canopy or other like structure or feature.

 “Exhibit D-1”